The Art and Timing of Contacting Hollywood VIPs

 Once you have submitted a project, waiting for a response can be excruciating.
 The natural impulse is to call your recipient to get a verdict as quickly as possible.
 How and when to follow up is a dicey issue.
 On one hand, following up early can make you appear desperate.
 On the other hand, if you don’t follow-up at all, there is the real possibility that your project will “fall through the cracks” and not get the hearing it deserves.

-As a rule of thumb, wait two weeks to follow-up if you have not received a reply, and even then only to inquire if your material has been received.
+As a rule of thumb, wait two months to follow-up if you have not received a reply, and even then only to inquire if your material has been received.
 Begin by sending a short, polite email.
-If you do not get a reply to your email within 48 hours, then a phone call is appropriate.
 Never ask for the recipient’s actual reaction to your submission.
 In all cases, the old adage, “Don’t call us, we’ll call you” applies.
 When agents, managers and producers like projects, they tend to respond quickly and emphatically.
 If they don’t, then silence is usually the preferred response.
 (No one likes to actually say “No” for fear of burning bridges and torpedoing potential future relationships.)
+If you weren’t given their email, send them a nice thank you card that includes your name and project.

 Window of Opportunity